-EXPECTED RESULT:

-The anticipated test result (see Figure 4-9) is a diagonally-slanted parallelogram.
-The slope of this parallelogram ( $\sim 998~nS$ ) is the reciprocal of the dummy cell resistance ( $\sim 1.002~M\Omega$ .).
+EXPECTED RESULT: The anticipated test result (see Figure 4-9) is a diagonally-slanted parallelogram.
+The slope of this parallelogram (~998 nS) is the reciprocal parallelogram.
+The slope of this parallelogram (~998 nS) is the reciprocal of the dummy cell resistance (~1.002 M Ω .).
 The vertical height at any given position along the parallelogram is related to the dummy cell capacitance (see Section 4.2.7 for more details).